javascript-tutorial/en.javascript.info/1-js/2-first-steps/13-logical-ops/article.md

 alert( false || false ); // false
 ```

-As we can see, most results are truthy except for the case when `false` is at both sides.
+As we can see, the result is always `true` except for the case when both operands are `false`.

-If an operand is not boolean, then it's converted to boolean for the sake of evaluation.
+If an operand is not boolean, then it's converted to boolean for the evaluation.

 For instance, a number `1` is treated as `true`, a number `0` -- as `false`: